 She shrugged as she stepped in.
 "That's all I need."

 "Wow, such hospitality," she murmured, peering into the dark room he offered her to stay in.
-It was off to the right and she couldn't see that far in, but it didn't appear capacious.
+She couldn't see that far in, but it didn't appear capacious.

 "I could just leave you on the streets, you bum," he pointed out gruffly.